yearn/veYFI/README.md

 ## Gauges

-Gauges allow vault depositors to stake their vault tokens and earn oYFI rewards according to the amount of oYFI to be distributed and their veYFI weight.
+Gauges allow vault depositors to stake their vault tokens and earn dYFI rewards according to the amount of dYFI to be distributed and their veYFI weight.

 ### Gauges boosting